invoice-x/invoice2data/README.md

     templates = read_templates('/path/to/your/templates/')
     result = extract_data(filename, templates=templates)

 ## Template system

 See `invoice2data/extract/templates` for existing templates.
 Just extend the list to add your own.
 If deployed by a bigger organisation, there should be an interface to edit templates for new suppliers.
 80-20 rule.
-For a short tutorial on how to add new templates, see [TUTORIAL.rst](TUTORIAL.rst).
+For a short tutorial on how to add new templates, see [TUTORIAL.md](TUTORIAL.md).

 Templates are based on Yaml.
 They define one or more keywords to find the right template and regexp for fields to be extracted.
 They could